Protection of Czechoslovak borders during the Cold War: History and development

-After World War II the original borders of Czechoslovakia were restored and special units of police (SNB) were established to protect the borders together with the army.
-In this time the main goal of the border protection force was to ensure that the expelled German civil population of the border areas (3,6 Million people) could not return.
-Thus to stabilize the situation after the ethnic cleansing of the formerly German inhabited border areas.
-Therefore, some hundred empty villages in the border areas have been raised to the ground to create an uninhabited easy controllable border strip.
-Following the Communist takeover in the government, thousands of opponents of the communist regime tried to escape the country.
-For individuals or small groups it was quite easy to avoid the guards and cross the borders, though it was dangerous if they were spotted, as the guards were allowed to shoot the escapees on sight.
+After the Second World War the original borders of Czechoslovakia were restored and special police units (SNB) were established to protect the borders together with the army.
+At this time the main goal of the border protection force was to ensure that the expelled German civil population of the border areas (3.6 million people) could not return, thus stabilising the situation after the ethnic cleansing of the formerly German inhabited border areas.
+Therefore, some hundred empty villages in the border areas had been razed to the ground to create an uninhabited easily controlled border strip.
+Following the 1948 Communist takeover in the government, thousands of opponents of the communist regime tried to escape the country.
+For individuals or small groups it was quite easy to avoid the guards and cross the borders, though it was dangerous if they were spotted, as the guards were allowed to shoot escapees on sight.
 About 10,000 people, including 50 prominent politicians, crossed the borders in the first year after the political change.

-Subsequently, the independent HQ of Border Guard was created, but the number of staff was nearly the same (about 6,000 men) as the detection of potential emigrants by regular police was preferred.
+Subsequently, an independent HQ of Border Guard was created, but the number of staff was nearly the same (about 6,000 men) as the detection of potential emigrants by regular police was preferred.
 The so-called "forbidden zone" was established up to 2 km from the border in which no civilians could reside.
 A wider region, so called "border zone" also existed, up to 12 km from the border, in which no "disloyal" or "suspect" civilians could reside or work.
 For example, the entire Aš-Bulge creating the most problematic part of the border territory fell within the border zone.